Offshore Wind Work Group

 Vineyard Wind – Liberty Wind

 Liberty Wind Offshore Project is a 1,300MW offshore wind power project.
-It is planned in in the Atlantic Ocean offshore Nantucket and is considered a New York project.
+It is planned in the Atlantic Ocean 28.25 miles offshore Nantucket and is considered a New York project.
 The project is currently in an “announced stage.”
 In other words, no permitting application is currently pending.
-It will be developed in single phase.
-Post completion of the construction, the project is expected to get commissioned in 2027.
+The project is expected to produce power beginning in 2027.

 Liberty Wind is being developed by Vineyard Wind.
 The project is co-owned by Avangrid Renewables and Copenhagen Infrastructure Partners KS, with their respective ownership stake of 50% each.
 The project is expected to supply enough clean energy to power 700,000 households.
 As with other Vineyard Wind projects, the Town supports its development and will continue to monitor its progress during federal and state permitting reviews.